 Year 3: optional work placement

-You may choose to complete an optional a 40-week (or a minimum of 30-weeks for 2017 entry) work placement, or two 5 week placements, which can be carried out anywhere in the world.
+You may choose to complete an optional a minimum 30-week work placement, or two 5 week placements, which can be carried out anywhere in the world.
 The placement year offers a chance to gain experience and make contacts for the future.

 Year 3/4 (Final year)

 Advanced Topics in Genetics: You will consider how this modern discipline underpins all aspects of biology.
 You will be actively involved in discussions about the ethical issues of genetics and introduced to bioinformatics analysis of data.
 We will consider the roles pharmacogenomics, epigenetics, endophenotypes and optogenetics play in current research outputs as well as the classical model.